strategy-coach/spry/lib/engine/README.md

   - Define outputs (SQL, JSON, Markdown) and where to materialize them.
   - Carry extra metadata for orchestration, e.g. dependencies, purpose, or tags.

-Think of `@spry entry` as a declaration of capability — “this file participates in Spry’s workflow, here’s what it does.”
+Think of `@spry resource` as a declaration of capability — “this file participates in Spry’s workflow, here’s what it does.”

 #### `@route` annotations